 How to Care for Your Guinea Pig

 Being a pet parent is a responsibility.
-We want to give the very best care, and this includes grooming, living environment, food and nutrition, health aspects, grooming, exercise, and socialization.
+We want to give the very best care, and this includes grooming, living environment, food and nutrition, health aspects, exercise, and socialization.

 Housing Your Guinea Pig